 Please join us in the Conference Room for our screening of a classic (or not-so-classic) movie at 2:00 p.m. on the second Wednesday of each month.
 Admission is free, refreshments will be provided, and everyone is welcome to attend.

-This fall, the Midday Movies will feature films starring Robin Williams.
+This winter, the Midday Movies will feature films starring Howard Keel.